gdavis/Mimir-ReleaseNotes/macos/Mimir-1.5.0.md

 - Fixed issue with Continuous Playback list not showing enough episodes to fill the set limit when podcast episode limits are applied
 - Fixed an issue where the download icon for podcast episodes would enter an error state when cancelling a download
 - Fixed an issue where an error alert would display when cancelling a download
+- Fixed the recommendations view from refreshing too often and performing a flash when reloading content
+- Fixed an issue with the recommendations view resetting the scroll position to the top when entering and leaving the view
+- Fixed an issue where the highlight border stops appearing in the recommendations view